Are you wondering how to get from India to Pakistan and thinking about crossing the Wagah Border from Amritsar to Lahore?

 - Amritsar: Hotel Regency Amritsar (mid-range); Hotel Sapphire (budget).

-These are the hotels where we stayed in Lahore and Islamabad and can recommend for after crossing the Wagah border.
+These are the hotels where we stay in Lahore and Islamabad and can recommend for after crossing the Wagah Border:

 - Lahore: Rose Palace Hotel (budget); Grand Millennium Hotel (mid-range)